scopatz/inequality-scipy2019/slides.md

 --

-.bigger[Your vigourous workout makes you think that there are are both active diversity issues and passive ones.]
+.bigger[Your vigorous workout makes you think that there are are both active diversity issues and passive ones.]

 --